DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 Smart Config
 ^^^^^^^^^^^^

-The Smart Config connection of an ESP module an access point is done by sniffing for special packets that contain SSID and password of desired AP.
-To do so the mobile device or computer should have functionality of broadcasting of encoded SSID and password.
+The Smart Config connection of an ESP module an access point is done by sniffing for special packets that contain SSID and passphrase of desired AP.
+To do so the mobile device or computer should have functionality of broadcasting of encoded SSID and passphrase.

 The following three functions are provided to implement Smart Config.

-Start smart configuration mode by sniffing for special packets that contain SSID and password of desired Access Point.
+Start smart configuration mode by sniffing for special packets that contain SSID and passphrase of desired Access Point.
 Depending on result either ``true`` or ``false`` is returned.

 .. code:: cpp